Glock 20 vs Glock 40: Comparison for Gun Enthusiasts

 2. Magazine Capacity: The pistol has the advantage of being able to hold 15 rounds.
 In other words, you have enough ammunition in a magazine before running out and having to reload.

-This combination makes the Glock 20 a solid option for both home defense and open carry, with some concealed carry feasibility depending on body type and holster setup.
+This combination makes the Glock 20 a solid option for both home defense and duty use, with some concealed carry feasibility depending on body type and holster setup.

 Key Features of the Glock 40